ujr/myclib/doc/C.md

 The standard library is an integral part of the C standard.
 It provides some 200 functions for I/O, dynamic memory, mathematics, assertions, formatting, etc.
-It is somewhat inconsistent, but useful always available.
+It is somewhat inconsistent, but useful and always available.
 See [CLib.md](./CLib.md)

 ## Undefined Behavior